ProfFan/esp-serial-find/README.md

 ## Features

-* Find the ESP32 serial port name with device serial number on macOS
+* Find the ESP32 serial port name with device serial number on macOS and GNU/Linux.
 * `-s` option to print the path for the given serial number
 * `-v` option to print verbose output
 * Without any option: print all serial ports and their serial numbers